Hauh4444/Auction-House/README.md

 1. In a terminal, change to the `flask-server` directory.
 2. Run the `.venv/Scripts/activate` command to activate the virtual environment.
 3. Run the `flask run --debug` command to run the Flask server.

+### Flask Testing
+1. In a terminal, change to the `flask-server` directory.
+2. Run the `pytest tests/ -W ignore::DeprecationWarning` command to run tests.
+   1. We are ignoring depreciation warnings since they're for site-packages unrelated to our code.